EricZinda/Perplexity/Backlog.md

         - Document!!!!
 For the solution handlers for conceptual stuff, they should not allow solutions through that are not ever going to work
             - i.e. solution handlers should fail if the solution could never work in the solution group handler
         - Handling groups of things that can be "anded" goes beyond "want", look for other code with this problem
-        - Also: Johnny's order is a water and a menu
-            - Seems like it is just timing out before it finds the combinations of interpretations that would actually work
-            - Need to have a more optimal way to discard interpretations that simply won't work together
-                - start with the verb interpretations and only try the other ones that will actually work with it

         - Write up how "and" works for solution group handlers
         - Make sure other constructions like "I ordered one steak" also work